 - The Green Office Program has a new look!
 Participating in the Green Office Program is now even easier: just have one person in the office fill out the department form, and at least 50% of people in the office fill out the individual form.
 Congratulations to our newly certified offices: KSPC (Gold), EA and Neuroscience (Silver), Physics and Astronomy (Silver), ASPC (Bronze), and Dean of the College (Bronze)!

 - Reusable dishes available through Pomona Catering!
-This fall, Catering is piloting the new program for catered events to use Corelleware instead of disposables.
+Catering has a new program for catered events to use Corelleware instead of disposables.
 To order, request Corelleware in the Special Requests section of the CaterTrax system.
 Try it out at your next catered event!

 Brush Fire Turns Bernard Field Station into “Living Lab” for Fire Ecology Three Pomona professors received a grant from the Henry David Thoreau Foundation to examine the impact of the recent BFS fire on ecological succession in an endangered coastal sage scrub ecosystem.
 Professors Jonathan Wright, Wallace Meyer, and Char Miller will use the grant to involve students in research and a new biology course to be offered in spring 2015.
 Read more here.